discord-extensions-archived/gradient-buttonsv2/README.md

 ```

 # Disabling Transitions
 If you're someone who dislikes the transitions, then I have added the ability to disable them.
-Open `./src/_root.scss` and paste the following below where it says `/* Transitions */`:
+Open `./src/_root.scss` (for those on BD or Web just open the file, locate where `:root` is) and paste the following below where it says `/* Transitions */`:
 ```css
 --font-normal: 500;
 --font-hover: var(--font-normal);